cozyleon00b-dev/cozyleon00b-dev/README.md

 # Hi, I'm Leo 👋
 ### 14 y/o | Junior Cyber Security Analyst | Full-Stack Developer | Bug Hunter

-*“I build systems in the light, and break them in the dark.”*
+*"I build systems in the light, and break them in the dark."*

 Welcome to my digital armory.
 I am a 14-year-old developer and bug hunter based in Indonesia.
 I specialize in the duality of technology: constructing high-performance, modern applications, and reverse-engineering logic to expose critical vulnerabilities.